-I work with couples to better understand the negative, rigid interaction patterns and negative emotions that lead to ongoing conflict and dissatisfaction.
-These antecedents are often tied emotional disconnection and insecure attachment.
+I work with couples to better understand the rigid interaction patterns and reactivity that lead to ongoing conflict and dissatisfaction.
+These antecedents are often tied to emotional disconnection and attachment insecurities.

 Couples can learn ways to change communication patterns to facilitate feelings of fondness, attraction, and respect.
 Couples therapy may also be an opportunity to gain insight into relational wounds from previous relationships that are being reenacted in current relationships.
 This insight can help with learning how to accept and live with differences in the context of a healthy relationship.